-The H-truck loadings (or H loadings), representing a two-axle truck, are designated by the letter H, followed by the total weight of the truck and load in tons and the year in which the loading was initially specified.
-For example, the loading H20-44 represents a code for a two-axle truck weighing 20 tons initially instituted in the 1944 edition of the AASHTO Specification.
-The axle spacing, axle loads, and wheel spacing for the H trucks are shown in Fig. 2.8(a).
+The H-truck loadings (or H loadings), representing a two-axle truck, are designated by the letter H, followed by the total weight of the truck and load in tons (1 ton $\approx 0.9$ tonne) and the year in which the loading was initially specified.
+For example, the loading H20-44 represents a code for a two-axle truck weighing 20 tons (18 tonnes) initially instituted in the 1944 edition of the AASHTO Specification.
+The axle spacing, axle loads, and wheel spacing for the H trucks are shown in Fig. 2.2(a).

 The HS-truck loadings (or HS loadings) represent a two-axle tractor truck with a single-axle semitrailer.
 These loadings are designated by the letters HS followed by the weight of the corresponding H truck in tons and the year in which the loading was initially specified.
-The axle spacing, axle loads, and wheel spacing for the HS trucks are shown in Fig. 2.8(a).
-Note that the spacing between the rear axle of the tractor truck and the axle of the semitrailer should be varied between 14 ft and 30 ft, and the spacing causing the maximum stress should be used for design.
+The axle spacing, axle loads, and wheel spacing for the HS trucks are shown in Fig. 2.2(a).
+Note that the spacing between the rear axle of the tractor truck and the axle of the semitrailer should be varied between 14 ft (4.6 m) and 30 ft (10 m), and the spacing causing the maximum stress should be used for design.